 Furniture: You’ll make the most money from selling new or refurbished furniture.
 You can also sell old or worn furniture on Facebook Marketplace for a fair price.
 I made $230 by selling a bookcase.
 Selling furniture on Facebook Marketplace can be a great way to make extra money.

 PRO TIP: Many people buy low-priced furniture on Facebook Marketplace, then flip it for a profit.
 Sometimes you might need to repair, paint or refurbish the item first.
-If you’re interested in learning more, check out this free guide.
+If you’re interested in learning more, check out this free workshop.

 Sports & Fitness equipment: Due to the pandemic, it’s been difficult to find certain items in retail stores.
 Many people are turning to Facebook Marketplace to buy sports and fitness equipment.
 If you have some stuff lying around at home that you no longer want or use, you could make money by selling it on Facebook Marketplace.
 I made $225 by selling golf clubs on Facebook Marketplace.